debdeepbh/perigrain/README.md

   - [ ] How to change meshsize of particle arrangement mesh without editing the .geo file?
   - [ ] Optimization for nodal sphere radii

+# Done

+* [x] Export total runtime to file
+* [x] Create a plot class with `append` to plot more files and `superimpose` to plot within the same picture
+* [?]
+Why is `run_timeloop_compact()` slower than `run_timeloop()`??
+* [x] [rewrite - speed boost attempt] For each particle `i` for each node `j` in particle-`i`, compute all forces on node `j` at once by looping over nodes of all particles, all walls and all self-contact nodes.
+This way, we can avoid going through the `ij` loops 3 times.
+Moreover, we can attempt to update the symmetric node as well.
+Is all this possible while using a parallelization?
+* [x] [code abstrction made it slower, so reverted to original implementation] combine functions like saving to file, printing etc in `timeloop.cpp` to reduce code repetition
+* [x] Find out why Ha-Bobaru $c_0$ constant does not work in `material_dict` It works under the following conditions:
+	* same rho, nu, E as the peridem material parameter with (delta=1e-3)
+	* sodalime parameters with delta=2e-3
+- [x] Saving bulk data from all timesteps into h5 file with given options to compute different quantities
+	- [x] Generate h5 files with options
+	- [x] Plot from h5 files with options
 - [x] Save connectivity data for resuming
 	- [x] convert NbdArr to connectivity in C++
 	- [x] Save connectivity to file